Tanks of the United States in the Cold War: M46 Patton

-Korean war

 The mobility of the M26 Pershing was deemed unsatisfactory for a medium tank, as it used the same engine that powered the much lighter M4 Sherman.
 Work began in 1948 on replacing the power plant in the M26 Pershing.
 Modifications continued to accumulate, and eventually the Bureau of Ordnance decided that the tank needed its own unique designation.
-When the rebuild began in November, 1949, the upgraded M26 received a new power plant and a main gun with bore evacuator, and the M46 Patton designation.
+When the rebuild began in November 1949, the upgraded M26 received a new power plant and a main gun with bore evacuator, and the M46 Patton designation.
 Less than a thousand were upgraded to M46 standard.

 On 8 August 1950 the first M46 Pattons landed in South Korea.
 The tank proved superior to the much lighter North Korean T-34-85, which were encountered in relatively small numbers.
-By the end of 1950, 200 M46 Pattons had been fielded, forming about 15% of US tank strength in Korea; the balance of 1,326 tanks shipped to Korea during 1950 included 679 M4A3 Shermans, 309 M26 Pershings, and 138 M24 Chaffee light tanks.
+By the end of 1950, 200 M46 Pattons had been fielded, forming about 15% of U.S. tank strength in Korea; the balance of 1,326 tanks shipped to Korea during 1950 included 679 M4A3 Shermans, 309 M26 Pershings, and 138 M24 Chaffee light tanks.
 Subsequent shipments of M46 and M46A1 Pattons allowed all remaining M26 Pershings to be withdrawn during 1951, and most Sherman equipped units were also reequipped.

 M47 Patton

-Interwar

 Although a new power plant corrected the mobility and reliability problems of the M26 Pershing, the subsequently renamed M46 was considered a stopgap solution that would be replaced later by the T42 medium tank.
 However, after fighting erupted in Korea, the Army decided it needed the new tank earlier than planned.
-The M47 Patton was the second tank of the Patton series, and one of the U.S Army's principal medium gun tanks of the Cold war.
-The tank belongs to the Patton family of tanks, named after General George S. Patton, commander of the U.S. Third Army during World War II and one of the earliest American advocates for the use of tanks in battle.
-The M47 Patton was intended to replace the M46 Patton and M4 Sherman tanks.
+The M47 Patton was the second tank of the Patton series, and one of the U.S Army's principal medium gun tanks of the Cold War.

 It had a 90 mm gun and a crew of 5.
 The M47 was the U.S. Army and Marine Corps primary tank, intended to replace the M46 Patton and M4 Sherman tanks.
-Although roughly similar (from a distance) to the later M48s and M60s, these were completely new tank designs.
+Although roughly similar (from a distance) to the later M48 and M60, these were completely new tank designs.
 Many different M47 Patton models remain in service internationally.
-The M47 was the last US tank to have a bow-mounted machine gun in the hull.
-Despite it being the primary tank of the US it never saw combat while in US service.
+The M47 was the last U.S. tank to have a bow-mounted machine gun in the hull.
+Despite it being the primary tank of the U.S., it never saw combat while in U.S. service.